 How long does a full-home baseboard installation take?

 Depends on square footage and complexity.
-A 3,000-square-foot home typically takes 3–5 days of work.
+A 3,000-square-foot home typically runs 3-5 days of work.
 Homes with lots of ins and outs, arched doorways, or stone transitions take longer.
 We quote the specific timeline during the site visit.

 Can you match baseboards from homes built in different eras?